Install Docker Engine on Debian¶

 - If you use

-to manage firewall settings, be aware that when you expose container ports using Docker, these ports bypass your firewall rules.
+ufworfirewalldto manage firewall settings, be aware that when you expose container ports using Docker, these ports bypass your firewall rules.
 For more information, refer to Docker and ufw. - Docker is only compatible with

-are not supported on a system with Docker installed.
-Ensure that any firewall rulesets you use are created withiptables
+iptables-nftandiptables-legacy.
+Firewall rules created withnftare not supported on a system with Docker installed.
+Ensure that any firewall rulesets you use are created withiptablesorip6tables, and that you add them to theDOCKER-USERchain.
+See Packet filtering and firewalls.

 OS Requirements¶